alchemycodelab/do-not-use-web-ui-template-simple/README.md

 1. Once we know the _why_ of elements, state, and events -- think about how to implement the "Why" as a "How"
 1. Think about how to **validate each of your features** according to a Definition of Done
 1. Consider what features **_depend_ on what other features**.
 Use this dependency logic to figure out what order to complete tasks.

+## Guide to `app.js`

+1. import
+2. state
+3. components
+4. page load

+### Import

+If needed, import functions and other JavaScript from their own modules.
+These will generally be pure functions:

+1. App logic (game scoring)
+1. Render functions (create html dynamically)
+1. Utility functions (formatting, get a random number, etc.)

+### State

+The data that will change over time.
+Typically defined as `let` variables.
+These will be used from other code on the page.

+#### Update Functions

+Encapsulate complexity for state update into a function.
+This is also the place to call utility functions and app logic as part of updating state.

+### Components

+Logically grouped parts of the UI.
+A simple app may only have one component.
+Break each of these sections down into:

+1. Define variables and assign via document methods (`getElementById`).
+A DOM element should only ever belong to one component
+1. Display functions.
+These utilize the state and dom variables to perform dom updates.
+They may utilize user-facing formatting functions
+1. Subscribe to needed events on DOM elements

+### Page Load

+Code that should run when the page loads (other than event subscriptions which have already happened)